 Crossing rivers, ravines, chasms, and so on can be dangerous and difficult.
-You can try to jump across a ravine or swim across a river.
-In some cases you might be able to use materials you find to build a temporary bridge, or use a rope to swing across.
+You can try to jump across a ravine or swim across a river, but be careful.
+Try to use your wits and the things you are carrying.

 Mapping